eitsupi/smvr/README.md

 ## Related Works

+- The numeric version class vector can be crated with `numeric_version()` in base R works well for versions that only have MAJOR.MINOR.PATCH.
+But it does not support pre-release identifiers of SemVer, so in the case of including pre-release versions, it is not suitable.
 - The [semver](https://CRAN.R-project.org/package=semver) package is a
   wrapper for a C++ SemVer parser.
 The class provided by this package is a special list, which does not work well with `{tibble}` and